MyTooliT/Protocol/Commands.md

 ### Command `Get Status Word 0`

-#### Notes

 - Note that the state may not be set instantly.
+- The status word is defined differently for STH and STU
-This is the node state status word:
+- STH status word:

   ```c
   typedef union